Virtual Localization in equivariant Witt cohomology: Introduction

-For the virtual localization theorem, we restrict to the case of $G=N$ acting on a $k$-scheme $X$.
-To explain the main players in the statement below, $\Sch^N/k$ is the category of quasi-projective $k$-schemes with an $N$-action, and $\Sm^N/k$ is the full subcategory of smooth $k$-schemes. $|X|^N\subset X^{T_1}$ is the union of the $N$-stable irreducible components of $X^{T_1}$, with $i_j:|X|^N_j\to X$ a certain union of connected components of $|X|^N$ determined by an equivariant embedding of $X$ in a smooth $Y$.
-The given $N$-linearized perfect obstruction theory $\phi:E_\bullet\to L_{X/k}$ on $X$ induces a perfect obstruction theory $\phi_j: i_j^*E^\fix_\bullet\to L_{|X|^N_j/k}$ on each $|X|^N_j$, and we have the Euler class of the virtual normal bundle, $e_N(N^\vir_{i_j}):=e_N(\V(i_j^*E_0^\mov))\cdot e_N(\V(i_j^*E_1^\mov))^{-1}$.
+For the virtual localization theorem, we restrict to the case of $G=N$ acting on a $k$-scheme $X$, $k$ a field.
+To explain the main players in the statement below, $\Sch^N/k$ is the category of quasi-projective $k$-schemes with an $N$-action, and $\Sm^N/k$ is the full subcategory of smooth $k$-schemes. $|X|^N\subset X^{T_1}$ is the union of the $N$-stable irreducible components of $X^{T_1}$, with $i_j\:|X|^N_j\to X$ a certain union of connected components of $|X|^N$ determined by an equivariant closed immersion of $X$ in a smooth $Y$.
+The given $N$-linearized perfect obstruction theory $\phi\:E_\bullet\to L_{X/k}$ on $X$ induces a perfect obstruction theory $\phi_j\: i_j^*E^\fix_\bullet\to L_{|X|^N_j/k}$ on each $|X|^N_j$, and we have the Euler class of the virtual normal bundle, $e_N(N^\vir_{i_j}):=e_N(\V(i_j^*E_0^\mov))\cdot e_N(\V(i_j^*E_1^\mov))^{-1}$.
 Here ${}^\fix$ and ${}^\mov$ refer to the ``fixed'' and ``moving'' parts of the corresponding sheaves with respect to the $T_1$-action.
-Also, the integer $M_0>0$ below is chosen so that the localization theorem \cite[Introduction, Theorem 5]{LevineAtiyahBott} for the $N$-action on $X$ holds after inverting $M_0e\in H^*(BN, \sW)$; here $e$ is the Euler class of the tautological rank two bundle on $BN$.
+Also, the integer $M_0>0$ below is chosen so that the localization theorem \cite[Introduction, Theorem 5]{LevineAtiyahBott} for the $N$-action on $X$ holds after inverting $M_0e\in H^*(BN, \sW)$, where $e$ is the Euler class of the tautological rank two bundle on $BN$ corresponding to the inclusion $N\subset\SL_2\subset\GL_2$.
 See Definition~\ref{def:Strict} for the definition of a strict $N$-action; for the other notations used in the statement, please see \S\ref{sec:VirLoc}.
+In the statement of our main theorem, we use the motivic spectrum $\EM(\sW_*)\in \SH(k)$ representing cohomology of the sheaf of Witt groups, via